s-earnest/s-earnest.github.io/_posts/2024-01-01-Investment Strategies.md

 # Variables
   Target variable: is the future stock price (or return) of a selected company.
-  Outome metric: is accuracy of the forecast and typically evaluted using metrics such Mean Absolute Error, Root Mean Squared Error or Mean Squared Error
+  Outome metric: is accuracy of the forecast and typically evaluated using metrics such Mean Absolute Error, Root Mean Squared Error or Mean Squared Error